 “This is research for the movie,” Belushi declares.
 At the sorority, Belushi gets all the attention.
 Five unknown rockers and a teenager are not as popular, until some less lovelies decide we deserve second place in their hearts.
 Afternoon delight after lunch lives up to In and Out’s promoted slogan.
 Three hours of fucking is enough for Belushi.
 He lures three girls back with us to the Chateau to watch SNL that night.
 It’s the first show after he is supposedly ‘fired’.
 Tom promises additional drugs through his Hollywood connection to fuel our evening of anger at NBC for disrespecting our new best ex-TV-star friend.

 Once back in Hollywood, Tom and I go for ‘take-out pizza,’ with the actual mission to score additional drugs.
 I maintain my drug resistance as the designated driver.
 Everyone is mentoring me on giving up my gay ways.
 I have some crazy thought that I should abstain in order to get back with Jack.
 Mixed messages.
 Tom directs me to a small converted hotel on Cherokee, the Ojai.
-There is even parking for the Wreck on a short cul-de-sac in front of the building above Franklin Ave in the Hollywood Hills.
-Cherokee and Franklin is a well-known transvestite pick-up site.
+There’s even parking for the Wreck on a short cul-de-sac in front of the building above Franklin Ave in the Hollywood Hills.
+Cherokee and Franklin is a well-known transvestite pick-up corner.
 Many of the trannies live in the Ojai, using their SROs for business.
 I’m down the rabbit hole again.
 Tom uses the Alice in Wonderland imagery in several Heartbreaker videos.
-As an Ojai regular, he knows the manager, Barbara, an ex-priest transsexual with big tits and a bigger heart, especially for the pros. living in her building.
+As an Ojai regular, he knows the manager, Barbara, an ex-priest transsexual with big tits and a bigger heart, especially for the pros, living in her building.
 The dealer, name withheld at his request, lives on the sixth floor.
 When he finds out I’m abstaining from heroin, he throws in a joint with our purchase.
 Tom and I go up on the roof and smoke out.

 “Y’all rilly broke up with ol’ Jack taday?” he asks.